Kaisrlik/.vim/README.md

 ### vim-sensible

-basic setup where everyone can agree on - It will be removed.
+basic setup where everyone can agree on - will be removed.

 ### searchcomplete

-tab for autocompletition in search - It will be removed
+tab for autocompletition in search - will be removed